Gozala/selfish/Readme.md

 // Forget about classes, javascript is a prototypal language: typeof Dog                // object

-// Use new operator to create an instance var dog = new Dog() dog.bark()                // 'Ruff!
+// Use the new operator to create an instance: var dog = new Dog() dog.bark()                // 'Ruff!
+Ruff!'

+// Alternatively you can use the legacy new() function but keep in mind that
+// the new operator is faster in most browsers var dog = Dog.new() dog.bark()                // 'Ruff!
 Ruff!'

 // Forget about special `instanceof` operator, use JS native method instead: